Yayaya

-"Yayaya" is a single recorded by South Korean girl group T-ara, released on December 1, 2010.
+"Yayaya" is a single recorded by South Korean girl group T-ara, released on December 1, 2010 as the second single for T-ara's first extended play, Temptastic.
 The song peaked at number five on the Gaon Chart, marking T-ara's tenth top-ten entry.
 It also emerged as one of the best-selling singles released in 2010, amassing approximately 1.5 million downloads.
 (Note: Cumulative sales figures for "Yayaya" in 2010 and 2011.)
 Due to the bombardment of Yeonpyeong earlier that November, the release and promotion for the single along with the album were delayed.
+The song was re-released in Japanese on November 30, 2011 as the second single for T-ara's first Japanese studio album, Jewelry Box.

 Background and release

 Concept photos promoting the single were released on November 22, 2010.
 The release was delayed until December 3, 2010, due to the bombardment of Yeonpyeong earlier that November.
 "Yayaya" was released as the second single for Temptastic on December 1, 2010.
 The choreography was done by YAMA&HOTCHICKS dance studio, who choreographed some of T-ara's previous hits, including "Bo Peep Bo Peep" and "You're Driving Me Crazy" and "Why Are You Being Like This?".
 Both "Yayaya" and "Ma Boo", a side-track on the EP, were supposed to be Coed school's debut songs.

 On October 14, 2011, EMI Records, T-ara's former Japanese label, announced that "Yayaya" would be recorded and released in Japan later that year.
 On November 30, 2011, "Yayaya" (Japanese Ver.) was released as T-ara's second single in the country.
 Digitally, it was released on Recochoku on November 29, 2011.
 It was later re-released on the group's second Japanese album Jewelry Box.
 The song was also featured on T-ara's first Japanese greatest hits album Queen of Pops on July 2, 2014.